-The Plan Area consists of approximately 126.33 ha (312.18 ac) and is located within the north portion of the Town of Okotoks as illustrated in Map 2: Location and Regional Context.
+The Plan Area consists of approximately 126.33 ha (312.18 ac) (62.43 ha (154.28 ac) and is located at within the northeast municipal boundary portion of the Town of Okotoks as illustrated in Map + 2: Location and Regional Context.
 The lands that make up the Plan Area are legally described as NW-33-20-29-W4 and NE-33-20-29-W4 (hereinafter referred to as the 'Eastern Quarter Section').
 The following features bound the Plan Area:

-- The quarter section legally described as NW 34-20-29-W4 (contained within the Trilogy Plains Area Structure Plan) to the east; - Existing communities of Tower Hill, Suntree and Crystal Shores to the south;
+- The quarter section legally described as NW 34-20-29-W4 (contained within the Trilogy Plains Area Structure Plan) NE-33-20-29-W4 in the M.D. of Foothills to the east (hereinafter referred to as the 'Eastern Quarter Section'); - Existing communities of Tower Hill, Suntree and Crystal Shores to the south;

-- Northridge Drive (Highway #2A) and residential/commercial in the community of D'Arcy to the west; and - 338th Avenue and rural residential properties in Foothills County to the north.
+- Northridge Drive (Highway #2A) and future residential/commercial in the community of D'Arcy to the west; and - 338th Avenue and rural residential properties in the M.D. of Foothills County to the north.

-The Eastern Quarter Section, consisting of approximately 63.90 ha (157.90 ac), was annexed into the Town of Okotoks in 2017 and is now included in the NOASP.
+Although The Eastern Quarter Section, consisting of approximately 63.90 ha (157.90 ac), was annexed into the Town of Okotoks in 2017 and is now included in the NOASP is currently located within the M.D. of Foothills and dependent on future annexation, the NOASP does account for it conceptually in a shadow plan as part of Map 3: tand Use Concept.